kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This will call the method you just wrote when the app first launches and the map view appears.
+This calls the method you just wrote [TODO: FPE: Does this method have a name?] at first launch when the map view appears.

-Finally, find the `MKMapViewDelegate` extension near the bottom of **ViewController.swift**, and add the following method to it:
+Finally, find the `MKMapViewDelegate` extension near the bottom of **ViewController.swift** and add the following method to it:

 ```swift
 func mapView(mapView: MKMapView,